VM-1135/house-price-prediction/README.md

 # House Price Predictor

-This is a Flask-based web application that predicts house prices based on features like location, total rooms, bedrooms, population, and number of households.
+This is a Flask-based web application that predicts house prices based on features like longitude, latitude, total rooms, bedrooms, population, and number of households.
 It uses a trained **Linear Regression** model with **scikit-learn** and serves predictions via a simple web interface.

 ## Features